 WATCH: Lindy Chamberlain talks to Ita Buttrose and Jessica Rowe about forgiveness on Studio 10.
 Story continues below...

-Earlier this year she broke down as she revealed what it was like to give birth to her second daughter Kahlia in Darwin Hospital just weeks after she was jailed for life for a crime she didn't commit – and just two years after losing Azaria.
+Last year she broke down as she revealed what it was like to give birth to her second daughter Kahlia in Darwin Hospital just weeks after she was jailed for life for a crime she didn't commit – and just two years after losing Azaria.

 "I knew the minute she was born they were going to take her off me," she told TV host Anh Do, fighting back tears during an emotional interview in April.
 "So every moment of birth I fought it.
 It was like, "You keep her inside and she's yours, the minute she's out she's not."